 Intelligence - Tory - A Local from Lyme "goes off with the enemy".

 In late November of 1781 a whale boat was spotted on Black Point in Lyme 2nd Society (Niantic) by several of the Sea Coast Guard on duty there.
-The group numbering about 5 included Noah Lester, Slvanus Griswold and Andrew Griswold of Lyme 2nd society moved toward a suspected Tory house located near the Moses Warren mill off the old Nehantic trail called Pattagansett.
+The group numbering about 5 included Noah Lester, Slvanus Griswold and Andrew Griswold of Lyme 2nd society moved toward a suspected Tory house located near the Moses Warren (may have been the old Bush mill) mill off the old Nehantic trail called Pattagansett.

 From the Connecticut Gazette, November 30, 1781